Jompda/linux-configs/endeavour/README.md

 - sometimes hyprutils get fucked and prevents hyprland from loading some .so file. fix is to rebuild using yay
 - setup hyprlock gpu accelerated
   - orage floating
-- go all in with mocha / gruvbox
 - waybar
   - workspaces highlight active
 - wlogout
+  - icon colors